 - Holistic approach: Recognizing, responding, and evaluating system interactions

 - Leadership: Demonstrating the different leadership behaviors

 - Tailoring: Tailor the project development approach based on the project

 - Quality: Devising quality into processes and deliverables

 - Complexity: Navigate the complexities of the project

 - Opportunities and threats: Optimizing risk responses

-- Adaptability and resilience: Embracing adaptability and resiliency to project team
+- Adaptability and resilience: Embracing adaptability and resiliency to a project team

 - Change Management: Enabling change to achieve the visualized future state

-This part describes the link between the standard of project management and PMBOK guide.
+This part describes the link between the project management standard and the PMBOK guide.